Mukand jumps on Rs 673 crore land deal; smallcap stock up 90% from 52 week low - BusinessToday

-Shares of Mukand Ltd rallied sharply in Friday's trade after the company entered into an agreement to sell a significant land parcel in Maharashtra.
+Shares of Mukand Ltd rallied sharply in Thursday's trade after the company entered into an agreement to sell a significant land parcel in Maharashtra.
 The small-cap stock jumped as much as 18.50 per cent to hit an intraday high of Rs 160.85 on BSE over its previous day's closing of Rs 135.65.

 At 10:32 am, the stock was trading 11 per cent higher at Rs 151.50.
 The stock has been a performer, gaining 13 per cent over the past six months.
 With today’s spike, the stock is now up 90 per cent from its 52-week low of Rs 84.64.